siriusdemon/P523-Rust/README.md

 (set a (op b imm))
 ```

-move-relation optimization is skiped
+move-relation optimization is skipped

 ### week6

++ RemoveComplexOpera
++ FlattenSet
++ ImposeCallingConvention

 since we have no expose-frame-variable at all, we need to modify the CompileToAsm, fv_to_deref

 (value value*) is not supported now.
-Because I think it is a scheme-feature not a UIL feature.
+Because I think it is a scheme-feature, not a UIL feature.

 ### Hint